muuki88/muuki88.github.io/_posts/2012-10-25-simple-junit-tests-with-tycho-and-surefire.md

 title: Simple JUnit Tests with Tycho and Surefire
 excerpt: How to configure tycho and sure-fire
 categories:
-- Allgemein
-- News
-tags:
-- Bundle
+- bundle
-- Eclipse
+- eclipse
-- JUnit
+- junit
 - maven
-- Plugin
+- plugin
-- Surefire
+- surefire
-- Test
+- test
 - tycho
 ---